BodiAugustus/ashley_defi/README.md

 #164.
 Displayed loader during purchases using react-toastify. npm i react-toastify.
 Tested functionality for promise return, working.

 #165.
 Improved Toast UI message.
 Created toast.js in utils folder.
 Moved toast functionality to that file.
 Exported to index.
 Made working.

+#166.
+Displayed the TX hash to the toast message with link to etherscan by wrapping in _purchase and _repurchaseCourse functions.
+Made purchase modal to close when puchase button clicked.
+Created cleanupModal function to achieve.
+Also displayed buttons when state is loading.